git-lfs/git-lfs/docs/linux-build.md

 ### Installing the man pages

-You'll need ruby and rubygems to install the `ron` gem:
+You'll need ruby and rubygems to install the `ronn` gem:

 ```